usds/us-forms-system/docs/How the library works/field-library.md

 Two of our common date fields without the day field and with validation to make sure they're a valid range

-### Non-military jobs
-- File: src/js/common/schemaform/definitions/nonMilitaryJobs.js
-- uiSchema: Yes
-- schema: No
-- Function or object: Object

-The schema for an array of non-military jobs.
-May be pretty education specific and not broadly useful.

 ### Non-required full name
 - File: src/js/common/schemaform/definitions/nonRequiredFullName.js
 - uiSchema: No